Analog Physical-Layer Relay Attacks with Application to Bluetooth and Phase-Based Ranging: Introduction

 To close this gap, in this work we identify technical peculiarities of relay attacks on Bluetooth and outline why previous attack strategies are not applicable.
 Based on our analysis, we utilize commodity Radio Frequency~(RF) components to design and implement an analog attacker setup to achieve bidirectional physical-layer relaying of time-division duplex~(TDD) wireless communication such as Bluetooth.
 Our cable-based proof-of-concept allows hands-on testing of products and enables real-world relay attacks in certain scenarios.
 We use our setup to test recent Bluetooth-based PKE systems of a car and a smart lock, both of which utilize smartphone-based key replacements.
 Our attack allowed us to unlock the door and start the engine (in case of the car) while the legitimate smartphone was at a distance of more than \SI{65}{\m}.
 Our results confirm that Bluetooth alone is vulnerable against simple range-extending relay attacks.

 As per its latest v5.3~specification~\cite{BluetoothSIG.January2019}, the only way to infer the distance between two Bluetooth devices is based on signal strength which is known to be notoriously inaccurate~\cite{giovanelliRSSITimeofflightBluetooth2018}.
 Therefore, vendors increasingly implement Multi-Carrier Phased-Based Ranging~(MCPR) aside of Bluetooth~\cite{AbidinSecureAccuratePractical_2021, Stitt.2020, Dialog.ranging, imec.undated, Zand.2019, denso.2020, alpsalpine.2021}, recently even within integrated circuits geared towards MCPR~\cite{Bechthum.2020, imec.rangingIC, synaptics.comboIC}.
 Since MCPR in the past has been marketed as High Accuracy Distance Measurement (HADM)~\cite{BluetoothSIG_HADM_MCPR.2021, everything_imec_HADM_MCPR.2018, denso.2020}, it is also interesting to note that the Bluetooth~SIG lists a specification under development bearing this very name~\cite{BluetoothSIG_HADM.2021}.
-In view of these developments, we additionally study the security of MCPR against our attacker setup.
-Our results show that MCPR is a viable detection method for simple range-extension attacks.
-However, with only little modification to our setup, we demonstrate a novel distance manipulation attack against MCPR.
+In view of these developments, we additionally study the security of MCPR against our attacker setup, showing that MCPR is a viable detection method for simple range-extension attacks.
+However, adding a simple phase-shifter to our setup, we demonstrate a novel distance manipulation attack against MCPR.
 Thus, for the first time, we achieve both range-extension (bridging a physical distance of~\SI{90}{\m}) and distance manipulation \textit{at the same time}.
 Our results confirm previous findings of Ólafsdóttir~\etal~\cite{Olafsdottir.2017}, who first described vulnerabilities of MCPR against signal manipulation attacks.
 Further, we give guidelines to enhance attack difficulty, \eg, by leveraging frequency hopping or analyzing channel reciprocity.